doddywid/f5xc_automation/README.md

 2. IaaC with Terraform
 3. F5 XC CLI (vesctl)

-Please go to respective folder for step and sample scripts.
+Please go to respective folder HOWTO files for required steps and sample scripts.